fueled by an abundance of musical imagination and desire.”

 Originally from Niles, IL, Paul Cienniwa began his keyboard studies at age six.
 In his teen years, he played thrash guitar with the Evanston, IL punk band Malicious Intent, followed by seven years as keyboardist with the innovative Chicago-based Irish group Baal Tinne.
 From 2003-2010, he led Newport Baroque in works from Arne to Zelenka, including performances of Bach cantatas and Purcell’s Dido & Aeneas, and in 2009, he was music director for Boston Opera Collaborative’s acclaimed production of Handel’s Alcina.

 He been awarded Belgian American Educational Foundation and Fulbright grants, and his musicological articles and reviews have appeared in American and European journals, including Early Music, Ad Parnassum and Early Music America.
-As an educator, he has taught at the Yale University School of Music, Salve Regina University, and Mount Ida College.
-He continues to teach at UMass-Dartmouth and Framingham State University.
+As an educator, he has taught at the Yale University School of Music, Lynn University Conservatory of Music, Salve Regina University, Stonehill College, Framingham State University, UMass-Dartmouth, Mount Ida College, and the Music School of the Rhode Island Philharmonic.

 Paul Cienniwa started his undergraduate studies as a pianist in the studio of Michael Ruiz at the American Conservatory of Music in Chicago.
 After completing his bachelor’s degree at DePaul University with harpsichordist Roger Goodman and organist Jerome Butera, he received the Doctor of Musical Arts degree in harpsichord from Yale University, where he was a student of Richard Rephann.
 He has also studied harpsichord with Peter Watchorn, John Whitelaw, and David Schrader.